-From 2019-2022 artist Mel Day, Dr. Akilah Carter-Francique, The Institute for the Study of Sports Society & Social Change and affinity partners collaborated to amplify the voices of fans and athletes in women’s sport who search for equity and joy.
-Hundreds were invited to sing FEELING GOOD—the song made famous by Nina Simone—as part of a growing video and choral ensemble and generative series of art and sporting events.
+From 2019-2022 artist Mel Day worked in collaboration with Dr. Akilah Carter-Francique, The Institute for the Study of Sports Society & Social Change and affinity partners to invite hundreds of fans to sing FEELING GOOD—the song made famous by Nina Simone—as an expanding video and choral ensemble and call to action for women’s sport and a more equitable, racially just community.

 Why sing FEELING GOOD?
 Read our FAQ.